-The ratings reflect the bank's ba1 BCA, and four notches of rating uplift, reflecting both parental support from Erwerbsgesellschaft der S-Finanzgruppe mbH & Co.
-KG (SEG) and cross-sector support from Sparkassen-Finanzgruppe (S-Finanzgruppe, Aa2 stable, a22).
-The ratings also reflect the application of our Advanced Loss Given Failure (LGF) analysis to SEG's liabilities, which indicates an extremely low loss given failure and results in three notches of rating uplift, and a one-notch rating uplift resulting from government support, because of Berlin Hyp's membership in systemically relevant S-Finanzgruppe.
+The ratings are based on Berlin Hyp's ba1 BCA and three notches of rating uplift from joint affiliate support of its parent and Sparkassen-Finanzgruppe (S-Finanzgruppe, Aa2 stable, a22), reflecting our assumption that Berlin Hyp will be included in the resolution perimeter of LBBW, implying that the two issuer's probability of default is the same, resulting in an alignment the bank's adjusted BCAs.
+The ratings also incorporate the application of our Advanced Loss Given Failure (LGF) analysis to the new group consisting of LBBW and Berlin Hyp, which indicates an extremely low loss given failure and results in three notches of rating uplift; and a one-notch rating uplift resulting from government support because of the group's membership in the systemically relevant S-Finanzgruppe.

-Berlin Hyp's ba1 BCA reflects the bank's exceptionally high concentration risks in commercial real estate (CRE) lending given its highly focused business model, which are partly mitigated by solid capital ratios.
-It also incorporates the bank's improving, but still somewhat high leverage, and high reliance on confidence-sensitive market funding and substantial asset encumbrance.
+Berlin Hyp's ba1 BCA reflects the bank's exposure to very high concentration risk in commercial real estate (CRE) lending because of its highly focused business model, which is mitigated by good and improved capital ratios.
+It also incorporates the bank's profitability, which provides sufficient buffer to absorb higher risk costs; and high reliance on confidence-sensitive market funding and substantial asset encumbrance, although Berlin Hyp has good access to stable funding sources within S-Finanzgruppe.